-The total extent of land and sea protected in the UK through national and international protected areas, and through wider landscape designations, has increased by 17.3 million hectares, from 21.3 million hectares in December 2015 to 38.6 million hectares at the end of September 2020.
-This 17.3 million hectares increase is almost entirely down to the designation of inshore and offshore marine sites under the European Union (EU) Habitats Directive, the designation of Marine Conservation Zones in English, Welsh, and Northern Irish waters, and designation of Nature Conservation Marine Protected Areas in Scottish waters.
-The extent of protected areas on land has increased by 14,462 hectares since 2015 (Joint Nature Conservation Committee).
+The total extent of land and sea protected in England through national and international protected areas, and through wider landscape designations, both increased slightly from 2021 to 2022.
+The total extent of England's land protected by 2022 was at 3.22%, an increase of 0.22% from 2021, whilst the total extent of England's sea protected by 2022 was at 8%, an increase of 4% compared to 2021 (Wildlife and Countryside Link).
 These sites have been designated as protected areas due to their natural and cultural importance.
 They include areas such as Areas of Outstanding Natural Beauty, Marine Conservation Zones and Sites of Special Scientific Interest and are important as they allow the conservation and protection of landscapes and wildlife, provide opportunities for people to access green spaces and provide an environment to support people's livelihoods.